-Same, same but differentfrom Bjørn-Erik Øye, Prognosesenteret AS
+Same, same but differentby Bjørn-Erik Øye Prognosesenteret, Norway

 About house prices in general and a more detailed look at Oslo and Stockholm